Wondering what is swing trading? Learning how to swing trade can be a great way to consider investing in the stock market as a beginner.

 Step 4: It’s this simple: Buy on the lows and sell on the highs

 This may seem like common sense but it takes a great deal of training to be able to do this successfully.
 If you are new to swing trading please realize that swing trading is not easy.
-It often takes years of work and devotion to succeed.
+It often can take years of work and devotion to succeed.

 Step 5: Timing is Everything